citrix/citrix-daas-rest-go/citrixquickdeploy/docs/DataStoreCustomerCommissionModel.md

 HasCommissionStateTransitionTimeStamp returns a boolean if a field has been set.

+### SetCommissionStateTransitionTimeStampNil

+`func (o *DataStoreCustomerCommissionModel) SetCommissionStateTransitionTimeStampNil(b bool)`

+ SetCommissionStateTransitionTimeStampNil sets the value for CommissionStateTransitionTimeStamp to be an explicit nil

+### UnsetCommissionStateTransitionTimeStamp
+`func (o *DataStoreCustomerCommissionModel) UnsetCommissionStateTransitionTimeStamp()`

+UnsetCommissionStateTransitionTimeStamp ensures that no value is present for CommissionStateTransitionTimeStamp, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)